h-0-0/compass_yr1/README.md

 # compass_yr1
-All files for first year of the COMPASS programme
+All files for first year of the COMPASS programme at The University of Bristol